 Our out of the box continuous absence report

-The Continuous Absence page shows you students who have an absent mark on the selected date, and how many days they have been absent in a row.
+The Continuous Absence page shows you students who have an absent mark in a lesson on the selected date, and how many days they have had an absence mark in a lesson in a row.
 This page will not count all absences a student has had (use the Persistent Absentees page to do this instead), it will display students who have an absence that overlaps the date selected.

 Go to Students > Attendance > Absentees > Continuous Absence.

 Click the calendar icon at the top of the page to change the selected date.
 The absences count will be from the start of the academic year to this date.